Miniature Monuments

 Specifications

 In this final phase, I focused on perfecting the physical outcomes.
-I learned how to write specification sheets to ensure the design was executed with precision.
-I completed the final binding, printing, and crafting of the miniature books and accompanying publication, paying attention to every detail to ensure a high level of craftsmanship.
+I learned how to write specification sheets to ensure the design was executed with precision, and completed the final binding, printing, and crafting of the miniature books and accompanying publication, paying attention to every detail to ensure a high level of craftsmanship.